As a practicing dentist at a tooth extraction center with many decades of experience, I have seen many issues specific to the senior population.

 This is due to many factors, including medications, changing oral bacteria, chronic disease, a lack of digital dexterity, and declining mental status.
 This can lead to an increase in both periodontal disease and cavities, especially root cavities and cavities under existing dental crowns and bridgework.

-Today’s dentistry is way different than the dentistry of yesteryear.
+According yo Dentists in Eugene, today’s dentistry is way different than the dentistry of yesteryear.
 Advances have been made to make your care safer, more comfortable, and more effective.
 So why not take advantage?

 Dr. Richard Hochenberg is a Board Certified dentist with offices in Tarrytown and New York City.
 He can be reached at 914-631-7070.